lindsve/BoxcarMethodNamePlugin/README.txt

 The plugin is implemented as a ContextAction plugin.
 When you have the caret on a line with a public method where the name is a string literal, then Alt-Enter will provide an action for 'Convert from spaces to underscore in string literals'

+The plugin is currently just hacked together quite quickly and I expect that it can be improved and optimized further.

 Installation:
 - Open the solution in VS2010 and fix the paths to the references.
 They should point to assemblies located in your ReSharper bin folder.
 - Build the solution and copy BoxcarMethodNamePlugin.dll to your ReSharper plugin folder (example: C:\Program Files\JetBrains\ReSharper\v5.0\Bin\Plugins)